renpy/renpy/sphinx/source/preferences.rst

 .. var:: preferences.afm_after_click = False

-    If True, auto-forward move will be continue after a click.
+    If True, the auto-forward mode will be continued after a click.
 If False, a click will end auto-forward mode.
 The equivalent of the "auto-forward after click" preference.

 .. var:: preferences.afm_enable = False